Sandman90/wp-how-many-coffees/readme.txt

 You can also use this widget to quantify other quantities such as sugar, for example, or the amount of spoons of a certain ingredient needed.
 With this plugin you can:

-* Quantify the difficulty of a certain task per single post.
+* Quantify the difficulty of a certain task per single post, rate posts difficulty.
 * Quantify the necessary ingredients.
 * Quantifying the length of a process to achieve a goal for each post.